 An accessible PDF of Exam Scoring Policies and Procedures can be found here: Exam Scoring Policies and Procedures.

-IEA exam scoring services will be offered during the fall 2020 semester as long as Syracuse University continues holding in-person courses on campus.
+IEA exam scoring services will be offered during the spring 2021 semester as long as Syracuse University continues holding in-person courses on campus.
 In an effort to follow public health guidelines and safe social distancing practices, all exams must now be submitted using the new secure IEA drop-box located directly outside the Goldstein Alumni and Faculty Center.

 Please read below for updated General Information and requirements on how to Prepare Exams for Drop-off.

 - Drop off: Exams must be submitted in the IEA drop-box located outside the Goldstein Alumni and Faculty Center.